EnglishB. Malaysia한국어

 Investment Incentives Portal (i-Incentives)

 i-Incentives is a portal that provides the information on investment incentives offered by the Federal Government of Malaysia.
-Incentives Coordination and Collaboration Office (ICCO) established under the Malaysian Investment Development Authority (MIDA) has been tasked as a central coordinator for all investments incentives to meet the national investment agenda.
-ICCO will be a one-stop centre to advise and coordinate businesses on incentive offerings and provide cross-agency visibility.
-The incentives coverage will be a dynamic one, whereby the list of incentives offered by all Ministries and agencies will be updated from time to time.
+The Incentives Coordination and Collaboration Office (ICCO) established under the Malaysia Investment Development Authority (MIDA) serves as the central coordinator for all investments initiatives.
+Acting as a one-stop centre, ICCO provides advice and coordination on incentives offerings, ensuring cross-agency visibility and seamless collaboration.
+Discover a myriad of opportunities made available to propel your business ventures to new heights.
+Delve into a comprehensive list of investment incentives provided by various ministries and government agencies for your global business growth.

 Visit the i-Incentives Portal for more information.